 Open burning Season is January 15th until May 1st.
-Please check with the fire department prior to burning and make sure it is allowed for the day.

 - All open burning must be seventy-five (75) feet from all structures.